logo

 Morning Consult Logo

-• Democratic incumbent Sherrod Brown of Ohio now trails his Republican challenger Bernie Moreno within the margin of error, while fellow Tammy Baldwin of Wisconsin leads her challenger within the margin of sampling error.
+• Democratic incumbent Sherrod Brown of Ohio continues to trail his Republican challenger Bernie Moreno within the margin of error.

 Senate Trend Over Time